-- Business ideas submitted to expand an existing business must exhibit the entrant's clear and significant equity interest in the expanded business.
+- Business ideas submitted with the intent to expand an existing business, must exhibit the entrant's clear and significant equity interest in the expansion of the business.

 - If the business idea is based upon research done by a faculty member at a university or research entity, a licensing agreement must be obtained from the university or other entity owning the intellectual property, and the students must have a clearly defined and significant equity interest in the business.